25 Things to Do in the Riviera Maya That You Absolutely Need to Have on Your Bucket List

 Isla Contoy

-Contoy Island is a protected area where until a couple of years ago you could only go with special permission from the government.
-I was lucky to go during an incentive tour organized by my company and it was just mind-blowing.
+Contoy Island is a protected area where, until a couple of years ago, you could only go with special permission from the government.
+I was lucky to go on an incentive tour organized by my company, and it was just mind-blowing.

-A totally unspoiled island where mantas would freely come close to the shore and let you play with her.
-She has now died but her baby manta is there in her place.
+A totally unspoiled island where mantas would freely come close to the shore and let you play with them.
+She has now died, but her baby manta is there in her place.

 They have now opened it to organized tours that are still controlled by the authorities.
 This is the tour that I wouldn’t want to miss.
 You can check out prices and programs on this popular site.